 Lyle's remarks brought an instant negative response to the room.
 Green heard comments like "That's out of line" and "Are you kidding me?"
 The room suddenly became electrified.
 Since this was a Chicago Police Commander making the charge, Superintendent Green motioned everybody to be quiet.

 "Are you accusing me of being racist, James?"
-Green said.

 "Well, you are giving this white woman a pass, are you not?"

 "Nobody gets a pass, Commander, be they ugly or beautiful, black or white, gay or straight.
 Your suggestion that I favor this woman because she is white is personally offensive to me.
-I have worked all my career to remove racism from the Chicago Police Department.
+I have worked to remove racism from the Chicago Police Department all my career.
 We protect all people, James.
-The number of citizen complaints about police racism has hit an all-time low during my tenure as Police Superintendent."
+The number of complaints about police racism has hit an all-time low during my tenure as Police Superintendent."

-Commander Lyle stood his ground, his face grim, his voice belying suppressed anger.
+Commander Lyle stood his ground, face grim, voice belying suppressed anger.

 "Not racist, Javion?
 Prove it.
 Issue a warrant for this Angel's arrest as a material witness.
 Require DiMarco and Merrick to bring this woman in the next time she rears her pretty little head!"

 "Police work is often a judgment call, James.
-I feel that this woman's information may be crucial in breaking up this mob activity.
+This woman's information may be crucial in breaking up this mob activity.
 So far, all her force applications have been to protect private citizens and law enforcement personnel.
 There's no indication of any criminal intent on her part, so I judge that we should concentrate on these Albanian criminals.
 I encourage Commander DiMarco and Officer Merrick to gain her confidence so we may eventually work together.
 But for now, James, there will be no warrant for Angel's arrest.
 That is my judgment, and as Police Superintendent, my judgment prevails.
 Have I made myself clear, James?"

 "Loud and clear, sir," Commander Lyle grumbled as he sat down.

 Mac looked at Commander DiMarco, who gave a knowing shrug.
 Things had undoubtedly become more intense, but rifts between precincts were common.
-Mac just worried if this made things more dangerous for the mysterious Angel.
+Mac just worried that this made things more dangerous for the mysterious Angel.

 Mob Regrets

-Imer, Lendina, Yilka, and Lewis sat in the Chicago Digital Consultants secure room.
-On the video conference display, The room-sized computer display started showing the other American mob bosses' images one by one.
-Arsen Murka, the titular leader of the Albanian crime family in the USA, spoke first.
+Imer, Lendina, Yilka, and Lewis took their seats in the Chicago Cyber Engineering secure room.
+On the video conference display, Arsen Murka, the titular leader of the Albanian crime family in the USA, spoke first.

-"Imer, what happened.
+"Imer, what happened?
 News reports tell us that this morning's op was a failure, with our Serbian sniper dead and two of our family arrested?"

 Knowing where the web camera was, Imer looked straight at it, his face frozen in a mortiferous stare.

 "Maybe I should ask you.
-You kept me out of the loop on this operation, brought in your own hitman and drivers.
-You only asked for my help at 1 a.m. this morning when you requested that Lewis' night staff begin surveillance of the cop's home and the FBI facility.
+You kept me out of the loop on this operation.
+You brought in your own hitman and drivers.
+You only asked for my help at 1 a.m. when you requested that Lewis' night staff begin surveillance of the cop's home and the FBI facility.
 Answer your own question, Arsen.
 You're the one who fucked up."

 The other mob bosses wiggled a bit in their seats, looking at subordinates with surprise on their faces.
 Challenging the big boss, especially in front of others, is unheard of.